-During the analysis, careful consideration of the real issues and challenges and opportunities were the focus.
-Thus it was possible to include these in the analysis with respect to planning and implementation and execution of projects to support the policy.
+During the analysis, careful consideration and focus on the real issues and challenges and opportunities were consolidated.
+Thus it was possible to include these in the analysis with respect to planning and implementation and execution of projects to support the policy selection and proposals.
 It was also possible to recognize issues and concerns surrounding grid design and market reforms.
 The research plans and decision quality framework allowed the researcher to revisit the theory and results and iteratively populate the analysis throughout the research work.
 A summary of the analysis follows.